Advice for people learning Russian

-Most beginners working without a teacher use the Ruslan 1 Course Book, audio CD and Workbook.
+Most beginners working without a teacher use the Ruslan 1 Course Book with the audio CD or the free online sound, together with the Ruslan 1 Workbook.
 This has worked well for many beginner learners.
-Many of the exercises in the book and workbook are now also available as free online audio drills .
+Many of the exercises in the course book and workbook are now also available as free online audio drills .

 The Rolls Royce option is the Ruslan 1 eBook.
 Here you have all the course dialogues, video cartoons, vocabularies, sound, explanations and hundreds of interactive exercises available on all popular Internet platforms.
 You can try the Alphabet Introduction and Lesson 1 on a free link from www.ruslan.co.uk/ebook.htm .

 In case you have an older 32 bit version of Windows, for example Windows XP you can use the older DTI prizewinning Ruslan 1 CDRom, which is also a complete version of the Ruslan 1 course but only for older Windows PCs.
 You can click on everything to hear it, and right click for a translation or an explanation.
 There are nearly 300 interactive exercises which allow you to do on your own many of the things that you would normally expect to do with a teacher in the classroom.
 If in doubt about your Windows version, try the free Lesson 1 demo from www.ruslan.co.uk/demos.htm .

 People opting for the eBook or CDRom will probably also want a copy of the Ruslan 1 book, to read in the bus or the garden or to take to Russia with you, etc.

 To listen to the course dialogues away from your PC you will need the Ruslan 1 audio CD.
 This is sold in a pack with the book, or separately in a card wallet, or there are mp3 files to download .